Tribler/gumby/README.md

  * experiments/my_crazy_experiment/crazier.conf
  * experiments/my_crazy_experiment/craziest.conf

-If your experiment needs to use a specific script, just store it in this directory, it will be automatically added to the PATH. (the same goes for PYTHONPATH)
+If your experiment needs to use a custom script, just store it in this directory, it will be automatically added to the PATH. (the same goes for PYTHONPATH)

 ### legacy_experiments/ ###